cjohansson/emacs-phps-mode/README.md

 An Emacs major mode for PHP scripting language which aims at making a full semantic integration.
 Currently at *usable* stage.

-This mode does not require PHP installed on computer because it has a elisp based lexer and parser.
-It supports all PHP versions and Emacs >= 24.
+This mode does not require PHP installed on your computer because it has a built-in elisp based lexer and parser.
+It supports all PHP versions and Emacs >= 26.

 ## Goals